BriceCroix/mustex/README.md

 ```

 - Locking two instances mutably and sequentially in same scope and in different orders in two (or more) threads.
-The following code can (and eventually will) cause a deadlock.
+The following code can (and eventually will) cause a deadlock :

 ```cpp
 bcx::Mustex<SomeClass> m1;